 96. “How to stop choking!
 My son (17 years old) often is up a set and a break, then finds a way to lose the match.
 He also can be up 40-0 or 40-15 and end up going to deuce or worse.
 Helping him learn to close out games, sets and matches is something I’d love to hear more about.
 Thanks!” – I’ve talked about this subject; please check no. 13, at this page.

 98. “How do I handle the high balls?
 How do I practice to hit on the rise?” – Timing is key in hitting high balls on the rise.
-You can easily practice them asking a tennis partner or a local coach to feed you some high balls.
-Technically, prepare early and try making contact with them chest or shoulder level, swinging up and across the body (some call it windshield wiper motion).
-Imagine your rolling the strings over and across the ball.
+You can easily practice them by asking a tennis partner or a local coach to feed you some high balls.
+Technically, prepare early and try making contact with them chest- or shoulder-level, swinging up and across the body (some call it windshield wiper motion).
+Imagine you’re rolling the strings over and across the ball.
 Hit them with confidence.
 In regard to footwork, try shortening your steps as you get close to the ball.
 It will help you with timing and balance.